 The Bottom Line

-Even though the initial cost of double glazed windows is higher than single glazed alternatives, double glazed windows will pay for themselves with reduced energy costs, over time.
+Even though the initial cost of double glazed windows or thermally broken double glazed windows is higher than single glazed alternatives, they will pay for themselves with reduced energy costs, over time.
 This makes them the best choice for new homes and renovations.